DenoCord-labs/.github/profile/README.md

 We're Making an Object Oriented Discord Api Wrapper for Deno.

 ### Why?
-Why are you making another Api Wrapper when we've `discordeno`?
+Why are you making another Api Wrapper when we've them?

 When we were making a bot using these api wrappers we struggled a lot due to outdated documentation and some weird functions.